Questions Frequently Asked By Supervisors

 - International student employees must get approval for any exemption to this regulation from both the Center for International Education and their academic department.

 Because international students can only work on campus, it is very important that they understand the student employment guidelines and do not become ineligible to work due to violations of these guidelines.
-They may seek employment with non-Xavier employers of auxiliary services.
+International students are eligible to apply for positions with Xavier Employer/Departments where Federal Work Study isn't a required or with non-Xavier employers.
 They may also work during breaks (Winter, Spring, Summer).

 International students must come to the Career Development Office to fill-out the appropriate tax forms based on treaties with their home countries and to facilitate securing a Social Security Card from the Office of Social Security Administration.